nordic-institute/X-Road-development/BACKLOG.md

 Security server must support exporting and importing of access rights of the services.

-----SS visualize meta-services in management UI
+Shell scripts for executing meta-services
 -----------------------------------------------

-Visualize listMethods and allowedMethods queries in security server’s management web interface.

-Might be a better idea to create a simple command line script to execute management services.
+Create a simple command line scripts to execute management services.

 Cost effective trust service consumption
 ----------------------------------------